How to Export Google Shopping Product-Level Data

 The solution at a glance

-In order to do that, we need to combine the “Item ID” from a custom report created in Google Ads with the “id” and “title” attributes in the product feed that gets imported into Google Merchant Center.
+In order to do that, we need to combine the “Item ID” from a custom report created in Google Ads manager with the “id” and “title” attributes in the product feed that gets imported into Google Merchant Center.
 Then use a VLOOKUP formula to match up the Item ID with product titles.
 It's really not as complex as it sounds.

 - Download a custom report in Google Ads which includes “Item ID” and your performance metrics (this will download as an Excel CSV).

 - Create a new blank Google Sheet and copy across all the data from the Excel CSV into your Sheet1 tab.
 Then with “Item ID” in column A, insert a new column headlined “Product Title” to the right of this which will be your new (empty) column B.

 - Open your Google Shopping product feed spreadsheet (this will either be a Google Sheet, Excel file or an XML file converted into a CSV using this free converter) then copy the “id” and “title” columns into columns A and B in a separate Sheet2 tab on your new Google Sheet.

-- On the Sheet1 tab of your new Google Sheet, copy this formula into the empty cell B2: =VLOOKUP(A2,Sheet2!A:B,2,FALSE) - the cell should now be populated with the correct product title corresponding to the Item ID.
+- On the Sheet1 tab of your Google Sheet, copy this formula into the empty cell B2: =VLOOKUP(A2,Sheet2!A:B,2,FALSE) - the cell should now be populated with the correct product title corresponding to the Item ID.

 - Drag the corner of cell B2 with the newly populated product title and copy the formula all the way down to the end of your Item ID list - you’ll now have a fully populated list of products each with their own performance data.

 And that's it!